madwareru/orom-file-formats/ALMFormat/Sections/MapSectionHeader.md

  0x04 | Size of this header.
 Always `0x14`.
  0x04 | Size of the section data.
  0x04 | [Map Section Kind](../../Enumerations/ALM/MapSectionKind.md).
  0x04 | Random number.
-This number is the same for all section headers
+This number is the same for all headers